Mirador Viewer (module for Omeka S)

 Warning: The config should be json, not js, so use double quotes, remove comments and trailing comma, etc. Check your json on a site such jsonformatter.org.

-For example, this params can be set to display an item in Zen mode, in French, with upper menu bar:
+For example, this params can be set to display an item in Zen mode, in French, with upper menu bar and a pixel ratio of 10:

 {